 What is Level 7?

-Equivalent working level to that of a Master’s Degree in the UK with accreditation through a recognised accreditation provider such as SFJ Awards or Pearson.
+Equivalent working level to that of a Master’s Degree in the UK with accreditation through a recognised accreditation provider such as QNUK Endorsed or Pearson.
 A Level 7 qualification is typically lesser credits than a full Masters but in some instances these credits can be transferred via Recognised Prior Learning (RPL) towards a full Masters.

 What is an MSc?